bluesnowman/fphp-saber/README.md

 make execute GROUP=TypeTest
 ````

-For more information, see the [documentation](https://github.com/bluesnowman/fphp-saber/blob/master/Makefile)
-in the `Makefile` itself.
+For more information regarding additional commands, see the [documentation](https://github.com/bluesnowman/fphp-saber/blob/master/Makefile) in the `Makefile` itself.

 ### Pull Requests